 After you submit your application, a CTL staff member will contact you to set up a group interview.
 During the interview, we will discuss expectations, the preparation process and schedule, possible workshop assignments, and questions you may have.

-For other questions and more information about facilitating at the conference, please contact firstname.lastname@example.org or call CTL 206-543-6588.
+For questions and more information about facilitating at the conference, please contact firstname.lastname@example.org or call CTL 206-543-6588.